Fidi/Server-Status/README.md

 The sample configuration file is written for FreeBSD.
 However, at the end of this readme file there will be collection of commands for different UNIX systems that can be used on Debian or Ubuntu.

 #### Data Distribution
-ServerStatus distinguishes between three modes:
+ServerStatus distinguishes between two modes:
- 1. If you only use it to monitor one server it can run in "standalone" mode.
-This will execute commands on your local system and provide these information.
- 2. However, if you own multiple servers (or jails) the distributed functions might come handy.
-ServerStatus can run as "server" which will extend the "standalone" functions with the ability to receive information from other systems
- 3. Or ServerStatus can run as "client".
-This will execute commands on the client and send their output to a "server" instance which will then use these transmitted information.
+ 1. ServerStatus can run as "client".
+This will execute commands on the local machine.
+Their return value can then be used locally ("standalone" mode) or can bei transmitted to another machine running in "server" mode.
+ 2. "Server" mode is a great way to combine data from multiple servers (or jails).
+ServerStatus will then listen to incoming data from "client" systems and provide their information on the "server" system.

 #### SSL
-ServerStatus supports encrypted communication between client and server if using OpenSSL.
+ServerStatus supports encrypted communication between client and server using OpenSSL.
 All that is required is a SSL certificate which can be created using the following command:

 	openssl req -x509 -nodes -days 365 -newkey rsa:1024 -keyout serverstatus.pem -out serverstatus.pem

 Specify the path of the certificate and key-file inside the cfg file.
+An absolute path is required.

 **Note:**
 If you use the command above both certificate and key-file are the same (serverstatus.pem).